osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 - **ComponentId**: Specifies the data source, for example, _EventHubs1_
 - **ComponentType**: Specifies the type of adapter, for example, _EventHubs_

-Metadata specific to the Azure Event Hubs adapter are:
+The following metadata is specific to Azure Event Hubs:

 - **EventHubName**: Contains the Azure Event Hub name configured in the data selection item.
 - **DeviceId**: Contains the Device Id configured in the data selection item (IoT Hub integration only).